David Smith, Chair

 Carsi was licensed in November 2008 after graduating from the University of Houston Law Center, where she held the position of Service Chair for the Public Interest Law Organization and was trained as a mediator through the A.A.
 White Dispute Resolution Center.
 Carsi also attended the University of Texas at Austin, where she received a degree in Communication Studies with high honors.

 Carsi joined the LBJ Future Forum in 2008 and became a board member in 2010.
-Outside of the Future Forum, Carsi volunteers with Volunteer Legal Services and is involved with the Austin Young Lawyers Association and the Association for Women in Energy.
-Originally from Katy, Texas, Carsi enjoys her adopted town of Austin by frequenting farmers markets, biking to work on occasion, seeing live music, and attempting to get better at yoga and golf.
+Outside of the Future Forum, Carsi volunteers with SafePlace and is active in the Austin Young Lawyers Association.

 Mark Updegrove serves as the Lyndon Baines Johnson Library's fourth Director in its thirty-eight year history.
 Updegrove is an award-winning author with over two decades of leadership experience within top media and communications organizations including Time, Newsweek, and Yahoo.